bcherry/bcherry.github.com/_posts/2010-02-08-javascripthoisting.markdown

 		printf("%d\n", x); // 1
 	}

-The output from this program will be `{@class=cplusplus}1, 2, 1`.
+The output from this program will be `1, 2, 1`.
 This is because C, and the rest of the C family, has __block-level scope__.
-When control enters a block, such as the `{@class=cplusplus}if` statement, new variables can be declared within that scope, without affecting the outer scope.
+When control enters a block, such as the `if` statement, new variables can be declared within that scope, without affecting the outer scope.
 This is not the case in JavaScript.
 Try the following in Firebug:

 	var x = 1;